 — 90s Football (@90sfootball) November 18, 2020

-The Dutch connection is strong with Barcelona, and of course, it is Johan Cruyff who led the foundation of the modern-day version.
-Pep Guardiola was one of the players during Cruyff’s managerial reign, who stressed developing La Masia in the mold of the first team.
-Louis van Gaal and Frank Rijkaard.
+The Dutch connection is strong with Barcelona, and of course, it is Johan Cruyff, a protege of Rinus Michels, who led the foundation of the modern-day version.
+Pep Guardiola was one of the players during Cruyff’s managerial reign, who stressed developing La Masia in the mould of the first team.
 Therefore, when Pep Guardiola arrived, the stage was nicely set for the peak years of his former protegees.

 Tiki-taka majorly focused on the passing aspect of the game.
-It is about using short, quick passes to unlock the opposition’s defensive line one by one.
+It is about using short, quick passes to unlock the opposition’s defensive line patiently.
 Moreover, tiki-taka also employs through balls to find the runner behind opposing backlines.

 The teams emphasized keeping possession for as long as possible but eventually, they had to lose it at times.
 Then it became all about winning the ball back supremely quick.
 Barcelona and Spain employed the high press which started with the forwards.

 They would try and nick the ball off of the opposing defenders in the attacking half itself.
-The style is obsolete nowadays as teams have figured out the style by the early-2010s.
+This later became a philosophy on its own, called Gegenpressing.
+The style is obsolete nowadays as teams have figured out the style by the early-2010s, ironically, by gegenpressing.

 Nevertheless, when in full flow nothing came close to beating tiki-taka.
 Teams were befuddled as to how to work past the rigorous and extremely effective style of passing that left them in the dust.

 Pep Guardiola may have perfected tiki-taka to a tee, but he was not alone.
-Vicente del Bosque, the legendary manager of the Spanish national team, used Barcelona’s tactics during his years in charge.
+Vicente del Bosque, the legendary manager of the Spanish national team, used Barcelona’s tactics during his years in charge of the national team.
 Spain had a solid core of players from the Blaugrana.
-Apart from the midfield trio, La Roja had Gerard Pique, Carles Pique, Jordi Alba, and Pedro.
+Apart from the midfield trio, La Roja had Gerard Pique, Carles Puyol, Jordi Alba, and Pedro.

 The school of Barcelona won the sextuple with Guardiola and is regularly considered one of the best teams in history.
 Spain’s four-year dominance at the top would not have been possible if not for tiki-taka.
 Several clubs worldwide tried adopting the tactic, but the impact was not the same.